Blobfolio/riprip/README.md

 It doesn't beat a drive senseless every time a read error is encountered; it simply notes the problem and moves on.
 Its iterative design allows it to grab what it can, as it can, progressively filling in the gaps from run-to-run.

-Between those runs — which typically only last a few minutes — you can actually _do things_.
-You can inspect the disc, give it another clean, switch drives, shut down your computer and go to bed, or check to see the rip is already _good enough_ for [CUETools repair](http://cue.tools/wiki/CUETools_Database) to automatically finish.
+Between those (relatively quick) runs, you can actually _do things_.
+You can inspect the disc, give it another clean, switch drives, shut down your computer and go to bed, or check to see the rip is already _good enough_ for [CUETools repair](http://cue.tools/wiki/CUETools_Database) to finish up for you.

 Total recovery is not always possible, but Rip Rip Hooray! will rescue more data than traditional CD-ripping software, more accurately, and in significantly less time.